-So, when we get an ingredient that is the most true essence of itself, what do we do with it, especially when we want to feature it at the center of a dish?
+So, when we get an ingredient that is the truest essence of itself, what do we do with it, especially when we want to feature it at the center of a dish?
 An American chef with technical mastery is immediately tempted to try to elevate that flavor even farther.
 And similarly, a mixologist might think: What amaros complements ripe peach?
 Would a vinegar-based shrub set off those flavors?
-Would a robust smokey distillate like scotch or mezcal stand up to a perfect iteration of a perfectly-ripe, summer peach?
+Would a robust smokey distillate like scotch or mezcal stand up to a perfect iteration of a perfectly ripe, summer peach?

 bar manager for The Alley Light and author of The Imbible has firmly established himself as the go-to craft cocktail expert of Charlottesville.

 YOU MIGHT LIKE